SDCOR: Scalable Density-based Clustering for Local Outlier Detection in Massive-Scale Datasets: Related work

 Distance-, density-, and clustering-based methods all fall under the proximity-based outlier models.
 In such methods, the key idea is to recognize outliers as specific points far away from the rest of the data.
 This causes the critical complexity stress be on the nearest neighbors calculations which may require $ O\left(n^2 \right) $ time, unless an indexing strategy is exerted to expedite the computations and reduce the complexity to, e.g., $ O\left(n\log\left( n\right)\right) $ \cite{aggarwal2015outlier}.
 Nevertheless, even indexing approaches degenerate in high dimensions, and the situation can become aggravated if the underpinning data patterns are not in support of effective pruning rules \cite{bay2003mining,angiulli2009dolphin}.
 Moreover, for the graph-based methods, as they rely on the computation of nearest neighbors for each data object, too, the same scenario is repeated.

 As a density-based technique, ODRA has specifically a complexity equal to the product of cardinality and dimensionality, which is not suitable for large scales.
 Cluster-analysis-based work in \cite{jobe2015cluster} is introduced as a computer-intensive algorithm, hence not apt for processing huge data sizes.
 Furthermore, the time complexity of \cite{he2003discovering} is outlined by the authors as linear with solely the dataset cardinality; however, the first step of the proposed clustering-based algorithm \textemdash~named \textit{FindCBLOF} \textemdash~is merely applying the \textit{Squeezer} clustering approach \cite{he2002squeezer} to the data, with a computational complexity being linear with the number of points, the number of dimensions, and the final count of clusters.
 Consequently, \textit{FindCBLOF} suffers from much more complexity and thus cannot scale favorably with the problem size.
+Moreover, the distributed works in \cite{yan2017distributed1,yan2017distributed2,chen2018practical} require multiple resources for execution; thus, they are out of our concern in this study as we are concentrating on operating on a single processing unit.

 Isolation-based methods enjoy a linear time complexity with a low constant while requiring a minimal amount of memory.
 However, they are out of the context of the proximity-based models as being solely based upon isolating instances without employing any distance or density gauge to calculate the anomaly scores; hence, they do not fit in our experimental analysis.
 ORCA, DOLPHIN, and \textit{S\textsubscript{p}} are among the enhanced distance-based techniques for large-scale and disk-resident data that, while requiring a relatively small portion of memory space, claim competing linear arithmetical complicacies.
 Here, we present a scalable proximity-based algorithm to function on massive data that enjoys a low linear time complexity and operates reasonably well over a restricted memory space.